schettino/react-request-hook/README.md

 }));
 ```

-The request function returns a canceler that allows you to easily cancel a request on the cleaning phase of an effect hook.
+The request function returns a canceler that allows you to easily cancel a request on a cleaning phase of a hook.

 ```tsx
 useEffect(() => {